How to Configure Multiple Network Interfaces and IP Addresses on Ubuntu 20.04

 netplan generate && netplan apply && ip a

-• Separation of Services: If you have a single physical device that provides multiple network services or hosts multiple virtual machines, secondary IP addresses can be used to bind each service or virtual machine to a separate IP address.
-For example, you can have a server that provides both a web server and a mail server, and you can use two secondary IP addresses to associate each service with a separate address.
+- Service Separation: When a single physical device provides multiple network services, secondary IPs can bind each service to a different IP.
+For example, a server can host both a web server and a mail server, each using a separate IP address.

 netplan generate && netplan apply && ip a